ovh/the-bastion/doc/sphinx/installation/restoring_from_backup.rst

 If the backup is encrypted with GPG (it should be), you must have access to the corresponding GPG private key and its passphrase.

+You must ensure that the new server you're setting up has the same OS release than the one the backup file comes from, as we'll overwrite the new server's accounts and groups files with the backed up versions.
+This could cause adverse effects if the distro or release differ, although the restore script won't stop you from doing so (it'll even help you adjust the discrepancies if needed, but again, this is strongly discouraged).

 Steps
 =====